 Boy (13) accused of Ana Kriegel murder to be granted bail

-14-year-old girl found dead at disused farmhouse on Clonee Road, Lucan, in May
+The 14-year-old girl was found dead at disused farmhouse on Clonee Road, Lucan

 Ana Kriegel: found dead in Lucan in May